AnnieRho7/mindful-vibes/README.md

 1. **User**
    - Represents registered users of the blog system.
    - Stores essential user information like username and email.
-   - Forms the basis for user authentication and authorisation.
+   - Forms the basis for user authentication and authorization.

 2. **UserProfile**
    - Extends the User entity with additional user-specific information.